-When you submit an anonymous report using Report Inappropriate or Unwanted Behaviour, you will receive a submission reference number, for your records.
+When you submit an anonymous report using Inappropriate Behaviour Reporting, you will receive a submission reference number, for your records.
 If you decide that you want to provide your contact details or follow up on your report, use your submission reference number when you contact staff.